gofed/gofed/docs/UPDATE_ANALYSIS.md

 golang-github-onsi-ginkgo.spec  sources
 ```

-It contains spec file and sources file.
+It contains ``*.spec`` file and ``sources`` file.
 If you run 'fedpkg prep', tarball
 with source codes is downloaded as well.

 Gofed provides 'gofed bump' command which allows you to automatically
 download tarball of the latest commit (or the one specified via --commit
 option) of a given golang project and update spec file.
-The command does not update a list of provided and imported packages
+The command does not update any list of provided packages, imported packages
-nor a list of unit-tests.
+or a list of unit-test directories.
 At the moment 'gofed bump' supports only github.com
 and bitbucket.org providers.

 List of provided/imported packages and unit-test has to be updated manually.
 Gofed provides 'gofed inspect' and 'gofed ggi' for this case.
 Running the
 command with --spec option will generate an output in a spec file format.

-Once you run 'gofed bump' command you can run 'gofed lint' to check which
+After running 'gofed bump' command you can run 'gofed lint' to check which
 provided/required/buildrequired packages are missing or superfluous.
 Both
 commands have to be run in a package root directory, 'gofed lint' needs a
 tarball in addition to spec file and sources file.